julzzheng/StalkMarket/README.md

 Lastly, in [@_Ninji](https://twitter.com/_Ninji)'s tweet he showed in his [findings](https://twitter.com/_Ninji/status/1244818665851289602) the code responsible for the turnip prices.

+We use the k-nearest neighbor classifier from the Python library scikit-learn and try to predict the turnip pattern for the current week with the tracked data.

+For an accurate classification, all prices (including Sunday) should be recorded.

 <div style="text-align:center"><img src="https://pbs.twimg.com/media/EUT4ZTWVAAA7S9V?format=jpg" width="450">
 <img src="https://pbs.twimg.com/media/EUT4aS1UEAAz73u?format=jpg" width="450"></div>